 Distance: 0.5 miles

-The new San Gabriel River Trail is a concrete trail that follows the San Gabriel River from San Gabriel Park to the Katy Crossing neighborhood.
+The San Gabriel River Trail is a concrete trail that follows the San Gabriel River from San Gabriel Park to the Katy Crossing neighborhood.

 Katy Crossing Loop Trail